BIH-MI/phantom-anonymization/README.md

 ```
 Examples of how to use the cli are provded as bash scripts.

-An example is provided in the `example_configs` folder.
 The result files are saved into the results/ folder.

 ### Configuration files
 #### Specification of risk assessment configuration